-Strange how the web is again exploding with animated gifs!
-The trendy moving graphics that were once super cool are making an unexpected resurgence on the web, perhaps due to the popularity of image-based social networks such as Reddit and imgur.
+Strange how the web is again exploding with animated GIFs.
+The trendy moving graphics that were once super cool are making an unexpected resurgence — perhaps thanks to the popularity of image-based social networks like Reddit and imgur.

-Let us indulge in nostalgia for a moment.
-Checkout Geo from Bootswatch, a retro Bootstrap theme that includes a full suite of memorable animated gifs such as MC Hammer and Cool Spot!
+Let’s indulge in some nostalgia for a moment.
+Check out Geo from Bootswatch, a retro Bootstrap theme that includes a full suite of memorable animated GIFs such as MC Hammer and Cool Spot.

 Can't touch this!